slimphp/Slim/docs/views-custom.markdown

         }
     }

-To use your custom View, you must `require()` the custom View class before you initialize Slim.
-Then you must tell Slim to use your custom View.
+If the custom view is not discoverable by a registered autoloader, it must be required before the Slim application is instantiated.

     require 'Slim/Slim.php';
     require 'CustomView.php';